syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 {% endtabs %}

 >**NOTE**
-* When long pressed the recurrence appointment, then the return appointment details will be appointment type.
+* For recurrence appointment the long pressed details will return as `Appointment` always, even for the custom business object.

 ## See also
 * [How to get visible dates details from the flutter event calendar (SfCalendar)](https://www.syncfusion.com/kb/11026/how-to-get-visible-dates-details-from-the-flutter-event-calendar-sfcalendar)